CLFlix/KuroBot/README.md

 Do you accept map requests this stream? (y/n)
 ```

-When the command `!rq` get activated in the Twitch chat and you chose "y" in the question, the responding message will be: "You're free to request any map you'd like to see me play.
+When the command `?rq` get activated in the Twitch chat and you chose "y" in the question, the responding message will be: "You're free to request any map you'd like to see me play.
 Just paste the link in the chat!"
 If you chose no, this will be: "I will not be accepting map requests this stream :/.
 Maybe next stream ;)"